 Refer to the Full HS Codes on the list of guidelines.
-It contains the custom codes for identification and categorization of all controlled items.
-It shall be used when making EUC request/application on EUC portal.
+It contains the custom codes for the identification and categorization of all controlled items.
+It shall be used when making EUC requests/applications on the EUC portal.

-In the event that a EUC application covers more than one Item, collate specified application supporting documents for all items under one document and attach where appropriate.
-For instance, If EUC application for Chemicals covers Toluene, Sulphuric Acid, Urea; from different vendors, the Proforma Invoice for the (3) chemicals should be scanned into one (1) document and uploaded under field where Proforma Invoice is requested for.
+In the event that a EUC application covers more than one item, collate specified application supporting documents for all items under one document and attach them where appropriate.
+For instance, If the EUC application for Chemicals covers Toluene, Sulphuric Acid, and Urea; from different vendors, the Proforma Invoice for the (3) chemicals should be scanned into one (1) document and uploaded under the field where Proforma Invoice is requested for.

 SUPPORTING DOCUMENTS REQUIREMENTS

 - Certificate of Incorporation

 - Articles & Memorandum of Association